iiasa/CWatM/Toolkit/documentation/2_news.rst

 .. note::
-    | Update history can be taken from github log
+    | Update history can be taken from github log (2 minus in front of pretty,date, graph)
-    | git log ---pretty=format:"%ad - %an : %s" ---date=short ---graph > github.log
+    | git log - -pretty=format:"%ad - %an : %s" - -date=short - -graph > github.log